 Throughout the park, you will see all sorts of varying views.
 Some are very snowy and others are not snowy at all.
 Drive through Mount Rainier National Park and get as close to Paradise Inn as time allows and contingent on the road being open.
 On this road, you will get astounding views of the park, especially if there is a lot of snow.
 At certain spots when we were driving it on, the snow was over 16 feet high on both sides!

 Tip: Make sure to check road conditions before going to Mount Rainier National Park and know if you need snow tires or not.
 Also, make sure the park/roads are open (when planning the timeframe of your trip and then again the day of your trip).
 They often close roads with heavy snow.
+We visited in early May and the roads had just opened.

 Drive to/Stay in Olympia